alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 ---

-## Example of Teaching From Miniatures
+## Example of Toy Learning Projects

 #### Whiteboarding: what to do without Terraform?